SiobhanP1/love-running-project/README.md

 ### Navigation Bar

-* The navigation bar is large, colorful and in a prominent location on each page.
+* The navigation bar is located at the top of each page.
-* It contains links to the Home page, Resume page, Contact page and a Download CV button.
+* It contains links to the home page, gallery page and contact page.

-### Name, Job Title and Profile Photo

-* The individual's name and job title form the main heading on each page.
+### Hero Image

-* A large professional photo appears at the top of each page.
+* A large background image of happy runners appears behind the main heading on the home page.
-* The design is intended to mimic the style and arrangement of information on a typical CV.
+* Some animation has been added so that it appears to zoom in when the page loads.
+* It helps to draw the user's attention to the page.

 ### Footer

 * The same footer appears at the bottom of each page.
-* It contains a short 'About' summary, a 'CV Download' button, and links to social media pages.
+* It contains links to various social media pages.

-### 'Personal Information' and 'About Me' Sections
+### 'Why love running with us?'
+Section

+* The 'Why love running with us?' section on the home page gives reasons for the user to consider joining the club.

+### Running Timetable

-* The Home page displays both Personal Information and About Me sections.
+* The timetable on the Home page gives the times, locations, and distances of the scheduled runs every week.
-* The Personal Information section shows the person's name, address and phone number.
-* The About Me section contains texts that answer the questions 'What do I do?', 'How do I do it?' and 'Why Hire Me?'

-### Work History Timeline

-* The Resume page contains a Work History Timeline.
-* The timeline shows key places of employment, job titles and dates of work, up to the present.
+* A background image provides visual interest.

-### Skills Section
+### Gallery

-* The Resume page contains a Skills sections.
-* This section lists various programming languages.
-* The level of skill attained in each language is shown using a Progress Bar.
+* The gallery on the second page shows images of happy runners participating in different club running events.
+* It helps the user to imagine what their experience would be if they were to participate.

-### Contact Form
+### Sign Up Form

-* The Contact page contains a form allowing input of a site visitor's email address and a project proposal.
-* Visitors are invited to suggest projects to collaborate on.

-### Option to Download PDF of CV

-* Visitors can download a PDF of the individual's CV simply by clicking on the 'Download' button in the main nav bar on each page.
-* There is also a download button in the footer of each page.
-* Clicking 'Download' opens a PDF in a new tab in the visitor's browser.
+* The Sign Up form on the third page provides a means for users to contact the club by email in order to gain more information or request to join the club.

 ## Future Features

-* A project page in which key projects built are displayed in the form of cards, each containing a project image and a short summary.
-Options to visit the live site or open the Github repository for each.
+* An improved sign up form.

 ## Typography and Color Schemes